Trading Sessions

 London / New York Overlap

 Roughly between 13:00 and 16:00 GMT, the two largest financial hubs in the world are open simultaneously.
 This window accounts for up to 70% of all daily forex transactions.
+Because maintaining peak mental focus during these exact hours every single day is exhausting for human traders, many professionals deploy Robots to systematically capture this volatility.

 "Trading outside of major session overlaps means you are fighting algorithmic noise, not riding institutional trends."